ssube/mocha-foam/README.md

 });
 ```

+Assertions can be made through `expect` (and the other chai assertions) or by returning a boolean.

+Note the wrapped `it` passed to the suite callback by `over`.
+This calls through to Mocha's `it`, after wrapping the
-Most Mocha features, like `beforeEach` and `afterEach` hooks, work correctly within the suite defined by `over`.
+test in a fast-check property.
+Most Mocha features, like `beforeEach` and `afterEach` hooks, work correctly within
+the suite defined by `over`.

-You can pass additional run parameters to the fast-check Runner after the suite callback:
+You can pass additional parameters to the fast-check Runner after the suite callback:

 ```typescript
 describe('more examples', () => {